-- For the overheated horse (ALWAYS call the vet ASAP), your Vet may have you pour rubbing alcohol along the spine for an extra large helping of evaporative cooling.
-Any time your horse’s temperature is above 101.5 (or whatever your Vet tells you), call the Vet.
+- For the overheated horse (ALWAYS call the vet ASAP), your Vet may have you pour rubbing alcohol along the spine for an extra-large helping of evaporative cooling.
+Any time your horse’s temperature is above 101.5 (or whatever your Vet tells you), call!
 It could be a fever, which needs to be contained, or it could be overheating, which also needs to be addressed asap.
-Your horse's temp will be elevated after exercise, but it needs to normalize in about 30-60 minutes.
-Taking his temp after every ride will give you his normal.

 Why do you keep rubbing alcohol at the barn?